bhaskarvilles/loveit-hugo/content/posts/2024-09-17-indian-AAA-game-market.md

 ---

 #### The Way Forward: What India Can Learn
-While creating a game like *Black Myth: Wukong* may seem daunting, it’s not impossible.
-Here’s what India needs:
+While creating a game like *Black Myth: Wukong* may seem daunting, it's not impossible.
+Here's what India needs:

-1. **Patience and Long-term Investment**: The success of *Black Myth* wasn’t instant.
+1. **Patience and Long-term Investment**: The success of *Black Myth* wasn't instant.
 It took years of careful planning, development, and strategic partnerships.
 Indian developers and investors need to adopt a long-term vision, much like Game Science did.

 2. **Cross-industry Collaborations**: Game development is no longer confined to just software companies.
 Partnerships with global brands and non-tech sectors can create wider visibility and cultural penetration.